What Next? Leadership Group

-Dan De La Motte – Freelance as Producer, Curator, Performer and Activist, and p/t Young Vic in the Taking Part team
+Dan de la Motte – Freelance as Producer, Curator, Performer and Activist.

 DAN DE LA MOTTE is a Queer performer, presenter, lecturer, producer, curator and activist.
 As PERFORMER recent credits include A Deed Without A Name (Theatro Technis) A Delicate Balance (Southbank Centre) The Hound of the Baskervilles (Abney Park); Fine and Dandy (King’s Head Theatre, Arcola Theatre) Live to Tell: (A Proposal For) The Madonna Jukebox Musical (Pulse Festival – New Wolsey Theatre and Yard Theatre).
 As CO-DIRECTOR Qtopia (Arcola Theatre), MAMMA QUIA – THE ZOOMSICAL! (via Zoom) As PRODUCER Stark Dallas Naked (Pleasance Theatre and regional tour) Disney Love (music video) Carnation for a Song (Young Vic and London tour) Bird la Bird’s Queer People’s History Show (national tour), DISNEY LOVE (music video for Alekxandr, filmed at the Glory) As CURATOR Artist Climate Lab 2018, Artist Climate Lab 2019 (Hawkwood College) Bloolips and Radical Drag (Platform Southwark) GLF AT 50; THE ART OF PROTEST (Platform Southwark) Dan is a Creative Climate Leader and is the host of Off Book, the Young Vic Podcast.
 UPCOMING: On Railton Road (Brixton Community Base), Do The Jellyfish Bop!
 (Barbican Centre) Different Ways of Living and Loving (Alexandra Palace) MOLLY’S MASQUERADE (St Margaret’sHouse)

 Social media is @Dandelamotte

 Lora Krasteva is a theatre maker, political scientist, and activist.
 She works as Executive Producer at With One Voice, the international arts and homelessness movement and heads Global Voices Theatre, a female, non-binary and immigrant company platforming work from underrepresented creatives.
 Since the COVID lockdown, Lora has been podcasting as Untrained Effort, investigating cultural policy around the world and working with other migrants in theatre to increase representation across the industry.
 She recently joined the Cultural Freelance Taskforce, a nationwide taskforce setting agendas and enacting change as part of the UK cultural recovery.